 - 1. Log on to the installation machine as root. - 2.
 Install Squid Web Proxy Cache, following the instructions provided with that product. - 3.
 If you have not done so, upgrade your Websense software. - 4.
 Use the Websense Backup Utility to back up the Websense configuration and initialization files.
 See Websense Manager Help for instructions. - 5.
 Close all non-Websense applications, including any firewall and anti-virus software. - 6.
 Ensure that Websense software is running.
 The installer looks for Policy Server during the installation process. - 7.
 Run the uninstall program. - a.
-Open a command prompt and navigate to the Websense installation directory (/opt/Websense by default). - b.
-Run the following command: - ./uninstall.sh
+Navigate to the Websense installation directory (/opt/Websense, by default). - b.
+Run the following command:

+./uninstall.sh